 This coworking space in KL has an outdoor Zen Garden, showers, lounge, conference room, pantry, and offers office design services.

-This KL Sentral coworking space provides member access to community engagement programmes, access to Found8’s group of mentors and online events from founders, venture capitalists and innovators and offers a Corporate Innovation programme.
+Found8 KL Sentral coworking Kuala Lumpur space provides member access to community engagement programs, access to Found8’s group of mentors, and online events from founders, venture capitalists, and innovators and offers a Corporate Innovation program.